pypsa-meets-earth/pypsa-earth/doc/tutorial_sector.rst

 Configuration
 ---------------------------------------------

-The configuration for sector-coupled is present in the  ``config.default.yaml`` file.
+All the configuration for a sector-coupled run are present in the ``config.default.yaml`` file.
-This foresight parameter is set to overnight by default.
-For the purpose of this tutorial, ``test/config.sector.yaml`` will be used to run the sector-coupled model.
+In particular, the default value for foresight parameter is set to ``overnight``.
+For the purpose of this tutorial, ``test/config.sector.yaml`` will be used in addition to ``config.default.yaml`` to run the sector-coupled model.
+That allows to enable using a lightweight tutorial datakit enabled with tutorial: true.

 .. code:: yaml

     foresight: overnight

-Documentation for all options will be added successively to :ref:`config`.
+Documentation for all options is currently being updated in :ref:`config`.

 Scenarios can be defined like for electricity-only studies, but with additional wildcard options.